Home / Business / Procurement / Procurement Process

 Our procurement process has five phases.
 The process formally begins with the announcement of a competition and ends with contract closeout.
 The duration of each phase can vary depending on the procurement method being used as outlined by NATO regulations.

-Learn more about each phase and what activities take place for the NCI Agency and industry below.
+Learn more about each phase and what activities take place for NCIA and industry below.

 1

-This phase begins with the publication of a competition's announcement or Notification of Intent (NOI) on the NCI Agency bulletin.
+This phase begins with the publication of a competition's announcement or Notification of Procurement Opportunity (NPO) on NCIA's bulletin.
 During this phase:

 We write the Statement of Work (SoW) for a competition based on our requirements and assemble it into a solicitation.
 In support of writing the SoW, we may also conduct market surveys and host industry days to assess the solutions available to satisfy our requirements.